Frequently Asked Questions

 Q: What does my company need to do to become a registered vendor for the State of Louisiana?

-A: You can register in LaGov at here.
+A: You can register and maintain your profile in LaGov here.

 You must submit a Federal W‐9 Form (Request for Taxpayer Identification Number and Certification) before any awards / purchase orders can be issued to your company.
 This is not required with enrollment, or to receive bids, but will be required before any purchase order or contract can be awarded to you.